loopwerk/loopwerk.io/content/articles/2024-11-18-migrate-poetry-to-uv.md

 It’s a good idea to remove your old `.venv` folder and then you can run `uv lock` or `uv sync` and your packages will get installed.
 Congrats, you’ve migrated your project from Poetry to uv!

 So while it wasn’t quite as easy as executing a single command, it’s not very hard either.
 Mostly you just need to take care of removing and renaming the right sections from `pyproject.toml`, and it works.

+> Credit for the idea to use PDM to migrate from Poetry to uv goes to [this tweet](https://x.com/tiangolo/status/1839686030007361803).